MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 # Azure AI Video Indexer object detection

 Azure AI Video Indexer can detect objects in videos.
 The insight is part of standard and advanced video presets.
-Object detection is included in the insights that are the result of an [Upload](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Upload-Video) request.
+Object detection is included in the insights that are the result of an [Upload Video](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Upload-Video) request.

 ## Transparency note